Burmese–Siamese War (1765–1767): Burmese conquest of Laos (1765)

 Since early eighteenth century, the Lao kingdom of Lanxang had fragmented into three separate kingdoms of Luang Prabang, Vientiane and Champasak.
 Lao kingdoms of Luang Prabang and Vientiane had been engaging in political rivalry.
 In October 1764, King Ong Boun of Vientiane wrote a letter to King Hsinbyushin, urging the Burmese to invade his rival Luang Prabang.
 After sheltering for wet season at Nan in 1764, Nemyo Thihapate and his Burmese army set off to conquer Luang Prabang.
 The Burmese left Nan in November 1764 to reach Luang Prabang.
 King Sotikakumman of Luang Prabang and his brother Prince Surinyavong led Lao army of 50,000 men to face the Burmese on the banks of Mekong.
 However, in the Battle of Mekong, the Lao were soundly defeated and had to retreat into the city.
 Nemyo Thihapate reminded his soldiers that the goal of this campaign was not only to conquer Lanna and Laos but also to conquer Ayutthaya so they should not waste much time and should take Luang Prabang with urgency.
 Luang Prabang fell to the Burmese in March 1765.
 Sotikakumman had to give away his daughter, other Lao noblewomen and servants to the Burmese court.
 His brother Surinyawong was also captured as prisoner-of-war and hostage.

-After Burmese victory at Luang Prabang, King Ong Boun of Vientiane submitted his kingdom to Burmese rule.
-Lao kingdoms of Luang Prabang and Vientiane (not including the Kingdom of Champasak) then became Burmese vassals in 1765 and would remain so until the Siamese conquest of Laos in 1778–1779.
-After the Luang Prabang campaign, Nemyo Thihapate and his army went to pacify Kengtung and then took the wet season shelter at Lampang, contemplating for the invasion of Siam by the end of that year.
+After the Burmese victory at Luang Prabang, King Ong Boun of Vientiane submitted his kingdom to Burmese rule.
+The Lao kingdoms of Luang Prabang and Vientiane (not including the Kingdom of Champasak) then became Burmese vassals in 1765 and would remain so until the Siamese conquest of Laos in 1778–1779.
+After the Luang Prabang campaign, Nemyo Thihapate and his army went to pacify Kengtung and then took the wet season shelter at Lampang, contemplating the invasion of Siam by the end of that year.